lookback/meteor-emails/README.md

 This package assumes that assets (templates, SCSS, CSS ..) are stored in the `private` directory.
 Thanks to that, Meteor won't touch the HTML and CSS, which are non-JS files.
 Unfortunately, Meteor packages can't access content in `private` with the `Assets.getText()` method, so we need the *absolute path* to the template directory.

 However, file paths are screwed up when bundling and deploying Meteor apps.
-Therefore, when running a deployed instance, **one of the following variables must return the absolute path to the bundle...**
+Therefore, when running a deployed instance, **one of the following variables must return the absolute path to the bundle:**

-1. For traditional hosts, manually set the `BUNDLE_PATH` environment variable. example: `/var/www/app/bundle`
+1. For traditional hosts, manually set the `BUNDLE_PATH` environment variable.
+For instance `/var/www/app/bundle`.
-2. For deployments on hosts with ephemeral file systems like Modulus, the `process.env.APP_DIR` variable should be provided by host
+2. For deployments on hosts with ephemeral file systems like Modulus, the `APP_DIR` environment variable should be provided by host.
+In that case, `APP_DIR` is used instead.

+In development, neither of `BUNDLE_PATH` and `APP_DIR` are needed.

 ### Template Helpers